glixingxian/Design-Pattern/bridge_pattern/bridge_pattern_code.md

 **RefinedAbstraction: **

-Vehicle extended to do more behaviours.
+Vehicle expended to do more behaviours.
 (Not used here to simplify exemples)

 ```
 public class RefinedVehicle extends Vehicle {